ezntek/smbuilder-old/README.md

 smbuilder hopes to be the spiritual successor to the now-dead `enigma9o7/smlinux` (one may interpret it as a linux version of the propietary, windows-only [sm64pcbuilder2](https://sm64pc.info/sm64pcbuilder2/)), which was (/is respectively) an insanely convenient build script/launcher for all the SM64 Ports to the PC, including sm64ex, Render96ex, sm64ex-coop, among others. smlinux died for whatever reason, and now there is no true build script for the PC Ports for Unix-like systems, such as Linux, macOS and the BSD family.
 I did try to make one before, [`ezntek/SM64LinuxLauncher-qt`](https://github.com/ezntek/SM64LinuxLauncher-qt), but that just faded into obscurity as this thing called School hit me.
 But now, I decided to create a spiritual successor to the project in Rust.

-## A note on development

-I'm a student, and I have this thing called school to worry about, so development may as well not move for weeks at a time.
-Until Late June, 2023, I cannot guarantee fast development.

 **Oh, and this project may as well just be a project to help me sharpen my rust+pyo3 skills.
 I'll try to make this production-quality, but no promises.**

-## Project quality

-`[█████▌...]
-6.5/10` looking good so far i guess, but untested

 ## License

 This project is licensed under the Apache 2.0 License.
 You can view the full license in the `LICENSE.md` file in the root of the project, but in summary: